 After a huge backlash, and an initial attempt by Pepsi to defend the commercial, the ad was pulled on the 5th of April, mere days after its release.

-Prior the cancellation, “Pepsi drew 1.25 million mentions on on Twitter, Facebook and Instagram, with 58.6% of them negative, according to social media monitoring company Brandwatch.”
+Prior to the cancellation, “Pepsi drew 1.25 million mentions on Twitter, Facebook and Instagram, with 58.6% of the responses being negative, according to social media monitoring company Brandwatch.”
 Pepsi’s engagements on social media prior to the ad being cancelled were overwhelmingly negative.

 A later survey showed that some people now viewed the brand more favourably after they had seen the commercial.
 Some opinion pieces felt the resulting controversy was its own level of genius, however, it’s important to note that this wasn’t measured in actual sales.
 Although it’s hard to quantify the sales impact, on social media, the response was overwhelmingly negative.

 And most businesses aren’t Pepsi*.
 Most of us don’t have multi-million dollar budgets to spend on short-movie-commercials in a sole attempt to gain some positive brand awareness.